leocengia/SCI-repo/README.md

 > is available for [insert amount]
 > per vehicle [per use/per night].

+**Agent-normalized template text**

+Electric vehicle charging is available for a surcharge. or The electric car charging station is available for [insert amount] per vehicle [per use/per night].

 **Important information**

 Ensure that 'Electric car charging station' is ticked in the Parking module

+<a id="template-086"></a>

 #### Template 86: Access to partner facilities (191)